LilMeyer/configs/README.md

 Environment configuration
 ===

-Warning: your .vimrc, .zshrc and .config/awesome/rc.lua files will be overwritten.
+Warning: your `.vimrc`, `.zshrc` and `.config/awesome/rc.lua` files will be overwritten.
-If you want additional sh configuration, place it in .shrc/non-versioned.sh.
+If you want additional sh configuration, place it in `.shrc/non-versioned.sh`.

 ### Prerequisites:
 - [awesome](http://awesome.naquadah.org/)